Depth reductions for associators: Introduction

+This theorem can also be obtained by combining the fact that these depth reductions hold for solutions to the double shuffle equations (\cite{Yasuda} for (i), \cite{IKZ} for (ii)), and the fact that associator satisfy the double shuffle relations \cite{Furusho assoc ds}.
+The present proof is simpler, it provides an information on the $p$-adic norms of the rational coefficients, and it has applications to our theory of $p$-adic multiple zeta values via explicit formulas.
+These applications are explained in \S5.
+The $d=1$ case of (ii) is Euler's formula (\ref{eq:Euler}).
+We call (i) the \emph{adjoint depth reduction} and (ii) is the \emph{parity depth reduction}.

+We review definitions in \S1, we write preliminary computations in \S2, we treat the case of $\GRT_{1}=M_{0}$ in \S3 and the case of $M_{\mu}$ with $\mu\not= 0$ in \S4.
+We explain the applications to $p$MZV's in \S5.
+In \S5.1, we apply the techniques used in the previous proofs to clarify the relation between $p$-adic multiple zeta values and adjoint $p$-adic multiple zeta values, which are defined in \cite{J4}, implicitly present in \cite{J1, J2, J3}.
+In \S5.2 we give a new point of view on the relation between $p$-adic and finite multiple zeta values.
+In \S5.3, by adapting some of our proofs we deduce a property related to the problem of the interpolation of $p$-adic multiple zeta values.

-I thank Benjamin Enriquez for his advices during the redaction of this paper, and Pierre Cartier for discussions on this work.
-I also thank Erik Panzer for discussions.
-This work has been achieved at Universit\'{e} Paris Diderot and at Institut de Recherche Math\'{e}matique Avanc\'{e}e, Strasbourg.
-It has been funded by the ERC grant n°257638 and by the Labex IRMIA.
+\emph{Acknowledgments.} I thank the referee for his useful corrections and suggestions.
+I thank Benjamin Enriquez and Erik Panzer for discussions.
+This work has been done at Universit\'{e} Paris Diderot with support of ERC grant n°257638, at Universit\'{e} de Strasbourg with support of Labex IRMIA.
+It has been revised at Universit\'{e} de Gen\`{e}ve with support of NCCR SwissMAP and at Ben Gurion University of the Negev with support of the ISF grant n°87590031 of Ishai Dan-Cohen.